Non-Recyclable Waste at the University (Black Bins)

 The black bins across campus are for our non-recyclable waste.
-The following materials are accepted in the non-recyclable waste bin: plastic wrappers and film, crisp packets, sweet/chocolate/biscuit wrappers, bubble wrap, used tissues, wet wipes, plastic/wooden cutlery, straws, sachets, coffee cups, plastic bags and any other non-recyclable waste.
+The following materials are accepted in the non-recyclable waste bin: plastic wrappers and film, crisp packets, sweet/chocolate/biscuit wrappers, bubble wrap, used tissues, wet wipes, plastic/wooden cutlery, straws, sachets, coffee cups, plastic bags, masks, plastic gloves and any other non-recyclable waste.
 Please note that if an item such as a drinking glass, coffee cup, cutlery or straw is labelled “biodegradable/compostable”, it will need to go into this bin.

 Are Coffee Cups not recyclable?